B-Nilson/napsreview/README.md

   as.character()
 ```

-These files have been identified as having the old format:
+These files have been identified as having the old format - see
+[here](extdata/issues/old_format_files.csv) for the full list:

     #> NO2: 1974-2001, 2003 and 2004
     #> O3: 1974-2001, 2003 and 2004